-Meeting agenda, minutes, and IRB rosters will remain on file in the OSPR as a permanent record of the committee's activities.
+The IRB Coordinator will maintain IRB meeting agendas, meeting minutes, and IRB rosters as a permanent record of the committee's activities.

-Policy guidance and forms will be disseminated from and stored at the OSPR until replaced by new and/or revised documents.
+Policy guidance and forms will be disseminated from and stored by the IRB Coordinator until replaced by new and/or revised documents.